darshil0/gemini-pdf-retrieval-agent/WALKTHROUGH.md

     -   A modal overlay opens.
     -   The PDF is loaded into an embedded viewer.
     -   The viewer automatically scrolls to the specific page cited in the result.
+3.  **Controls**:
+    -   **Rotate**: Use the clockwise/counter-clockwise buttons in the top header to rotate the view if the document scan is sideways.
-3.  **Close**: Click the "X" in the top right or click the backdrop to close the viewer and return to results.
+4.  **Close**: Click the "X" in the top right or click the backdrop to close the viewer and return to results.

 ## 7. Resetting

 To start over, click the "Trash / Clear Results" icon in the top navigation bar.
-This removes the search results but keeps your uploaded files, allowing you to quickly search for a new term.
+This removes the search results and clears the uploaded files list, returning the application to its initial state.